rozek/node-red-within-express/README.md

 ![initial Flow Sets](initialFlows.png)

-Both flow sets are welcome to be removed and replaced with more meaningful nodes.
+Both flow sets are welcome to be removed and replaced with more meaningful ones.

 ## User Registry ##